CAIDA/catalog-data/sources/recipe/parse_the_itdk/Readme.md

 def node_lookup(nid):
     """
-    To check whether nid is in the ndoes.
+    To check whether nid is in the nodes.
     If not, create one in nodes.

     param: string, input node id